Toyota Prius c Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-The average insurance rates for a Toyota Prius c are $1,084 a year including full coverage.
-Comprehensive insurance costs around $220 a year, collision insurance costs $338, and liability costs $390.
-A liability-only policy costs as little as $438 a year, and high-risk insurance costs $2,332 or more.
-Teenage drivers cost the most to insure at up to $4,136 a year.
+U.S. average insurance rates for a Toyota Prius c are $1,084 a year including full coverage.
+Comprehensive insurance costs an estimated $220 each year, collision insurance costs $338, and liability costs around $390.
+Liability-only insurance costs as low as $438 a year, and high-risk driver insurance costs $2,332 or more.
+16-year-old drivers pay the highest rates at up to $4,136 a year.

 Average premium for full coverage: $1,084

-Estimates include $500 physical damage deductibles, 30/60 liability coverage, and includes both medical and UM/UIM coverage.
-Prices are averaged for all 50 U.S. states and Prius c trim levels.
+Rates are based on $500 comprehensive and collision deductibles, liability coverage up to 30/60, and includes medical/PIP and uninsured motorist coverage.
+Estimates are averaged for all 50 U.S. states and Prius c models.

-For a 40-year-old driver, Toyota Prius c insurance rates range from the low end price of $438 for basic liability insurance to a high of $2,332 for a policy for a high-risk driver.
+Using a middle-aged driver as an example, Toyota Prius c insurance prices range from as low as $438 for liability-only coverage to a high rate of $2,332 for a high-risk driver policy.

-Your location can make a big difference on the price of insurance.
-Areas with sparse population are shown to have lower incidents of comprehensive and collision claims than densely populated cities.
-The diagram below illustrates how your location can change auto insurance rates.
+Where you live can make a big difference on the price of auto insurance.
+More rural locations have a lower frequency of comprehensive and collision claims than congested cities.
+The graphic below illustrates how where you live affects insurance prices.

-The examples above highlight why it is important to compare rates for a specific zip code, instead of making a decision based on average rates.
+The ranges above highlight why all drivers should compare prices for a targeted area and risk profile, instead of making a decision based on rate averages.

 Use the form below to get customized rates for your location.